Expect more monkeypox infections in NZ after Auckland case, expert warns

 "Being watchful about contacts, keeping a diary, and getting the tests at the first instances of common cold-like symptoms may be helpful."

+Otago University infectious diseases physician Professor Kurt Krause said people didn't need to panic.

+"We will likely get more cases but numbers will be nothing like Covid-19.
+People will need to be on the lookout if they may have been exposed.
+And affected people will need to isolate, but almost everyone affected will recover very well."

-Infectious disease expert, Professor Michael Baker, told the Herald last night there was no need for the public to panic, as the disease was very manageable - "nothing like Covid-19".
+Public health expert Professor Michael Baker also told the Herald last night there was no need to panic, as the disease was very manageable - "nothing like Covid-19".

-"It generally has a very good outcome particularly in adults in high income countries like New Zealand.
-It's a case of recognising and managing cases effectively."
+"It generally has a very good outcome, particularly in adults in high-income countries like New Zealand.

 The ministry said most people with monkeypox could be safely managed at home and there had been very few deaths globally.